smoothstepdesign/Multisite-Language-Switcher/functions-classes-and-methods.md

 ## MslsOutput ##

 All these functions use an object type of __MslsOutput__.
-The magic method '__toString' handles all needs when this object is printed.
-But you can use the _get_-method directly if you want to work - for example - with an array of links before it is converted:
+The magic method '\_\_toString' handles all needs when this object is printed.
+But you can use the 'get'-method directly if you want to work - for example - with the returning array of links before it is converted:

 {% gist lloc/42461e05324e9bf1924b mslsoutput-1.php %}